 Where to Stay in Lake Kerkini

-If you wish to spend longer in Lake Kerkini, perhaps to spend more time hiking, taking photographs, and looking for birds, you have plenty of cozy accommodation options available on the banks of the water and in the nearby villages.
+If you wish to spend longer in Lake Kerkini, you have plenty of cozy accommodation options available.
+You may wish to stay on the banks of Lake Kerkini or in the nearby villages.

 Hotel Erodios is a grand hotel that sits on the edge of Lithotopos village and offers some of the most incredible views over Lake Kerkini.
-We stopped by here for lunch and I was blown away by the majestic setting.
+The setting here is breathtaking and perfect for nature lovers.

 For a stay at Lake Kerkini that really allows you to revel in the country vibes, a country guesthouse such as Guesthouse Kerkinitis is a perfect choice.
 With rooms starting from just €40 per night, a stay at this charming stone guesthouse is great value for money.